tuffy/emuman/README.md

 root directory (`MAMEXXXX/software`) so we only need to specify the target once.

-But unlike MAME, the software list has an add-all option which only requires the software list root directory and will attempt to add titles to every single software list, like:
+But unlike MAME, the software list has a `repair-all` option which only requires the software list root directory and will attempt to add titles to every single software list, like:

-    emuman sl add-all -r MAMEXXXX/software/ input_dir/
+    emuman sl repair-all -r MAMEXXXX/software/ input_dir/

+The process of adding and repairing ROMs in the output directory from the input files works the same as with MAME and also generates a report when completed.

 ### Adding extras/ROMs for Snapshots, No-Intro and Redump